Tibialis Posterior Tendinopathy

 Tibialis Posterior Tendinitis or Tendinosis is nearly always caused by an overloading of the tendon, especially where it curves around your ankle bone.
 The tendon’s overloading can be due to excessive weight, as in loaded calf raises, overtraining such as a significant increase in running time or intensity, or a combination of the two such as an increase in jumping exercise or activities.

-There are also certain biomechanical reasons why a Tibialis Posterior may not cope with an increase in load.
-These include poor foot posture, ankle joint stiffness, and even poor knee and hip control from weak or inhibited muscles.
-If the tendon has a degree of tendinosis, this weakens the tendon structure, leading to tendinitis if overloaded.
+There are also specific biomechanical reasons why a Tibialis Posterior may not cope with an increase in load.
+These include poor foot posture, ankle joint stiffness, and deficient knee and hip control from weak or inhibited muscles.
+If the tendon has a degree of tendinosis, this weakens the tendon structure, leading to overloading tendinitis.

 Common Causes of Tibialis Posterior Tendinopathy include: